 Fig. 2. (a) GOP structure for an MPEG 2 video stream.
 Note that the arrows on top of the frames refer to reference relationship in computing MVs. (b) MVs between adjacent I and P frames can be obtained either directly (e.g. red dotted lines) or indirectly through B frames (e.g. blue dashed lines). (c) Sample MVs overlaid on top of their video frame.
+Line segments and circles represent MVs and their pointing direction.

-We use MPEG 2 as an example, and our analysis can be easily extended to other BMC-based encoding formats.
-There are often three types of frames (or slices of a frame): intra-coded, predictive-coded, and bidirectionally predictivecoded, namely, I, P, and B frames, respectively.
-P and B frames consist of MBs defined by MVs pointing to their anchor frames.
-I and P frames are used as anchor frames for block matching.
-As illustrated in Fig. 2(a), a P frame is always predicted from the closest previous P or I frame and each MB has only one MV referring to the past.
+each MB has only one MV referring to the past.
 To achieve more compression, B frames utilize the closest P or I frames from both the past and the future as anchor frames.
 Each MB in B frame has up to two MVs point to both future and past anchor frames.
 The frame sequencing structure is referred to as group of pictures (GOP) in the MPEG protocols.
 In more advanced video format (e.g. MPEG 4), an MB can have as many as 16 MVs pointing to many reference frames.